Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

 In the two-dimensional choice case it is always possible to re-frame our two-dimensional observed choice vector as the sum of two basis strategy vectors.
 Thus, we will always be able to construct a participant's seek choices in a two room hide-and-seek task as a combination of maximizing and matching basis vectors, and hide choices as a combination of minimizing and antimatching basis vectors.
-This is \emph{not} guaranteed for higher dimensional problems.
+A two-room condition thus serves as a demonstration test where it is easy to see both the raw data plotted as the frequency of choosing one room or the other.
+The true empirical test of the idea rests on the conditions with greater numbers of rooms (3, 5, and 7).
+If we can fit participant data with these two basis vectors, and not others, in the higher dimensional conditions, then we can argue that we have captured a useful decomposition for our participants' choice frequencies.
 Figure~\ref{fig:errorvec} shows this diagrammatically.
-Conceptualizing human choice proportions as histogram vectors gives us a method of graphical representation, and a geometrical method for assessing the plausibility of hypotheses about the number of independent strategies that combine to describe peoples' choices.
+Conceptualizing human choice proportions as vectors gives us a method of graphical representation, and a geometrical method for assessing the plausibility of hypotheses about the number of independent strategies that combine to describe peoples' choices.
 The closer participant choice vectors are to the plane formed by our proposed strategy combination, the better our strategy combination explains observed behavior.
 The observation of matching behavior and the optimality of maximizing behavior provide the principal starting points for exploring these ideas.